jaydeelew/CompareAI/docs/features/PHASE1_QUICK_START.md

 - Check network connectivity
 - Verify API key permissions

-### Partial Results and Resuming
+### Partial Results
-- **Incremental Saving**: The script automatically saves results after each model completes, so partial results are preserved even if interrupted
+- Script saves incrementally, so partial results are preserved
-- **Automatic Resume**: If you run the script again, it will automatically detect the most recent results file and resume collection, skipping already-collected model/prompt combinations
-- **Manual Resume**: Use `--output-file FILENAME` to specify a specific file to resume from
-- **Analyze Partial Results**: You can analyze partial results at any time - the analysis script works with incomplete data
+- You can analyze partial results if needed
-- When resuming, the script will show how many combinations are already collected and how many remain
+- Re-run collection to fill in missing data

+## Understanding the Analysis Report

+The analysis report identifies models that have formatting issues or complex patterns.
+The "needs manual review" flag indicates that:

+- **During Implementation:** The AI assistant will use best practices and the analysis data to create appropriate renderer configurations for all models, including those flagged for review
+- **After Implementation:** Once the model-specific rendering is deployed and running, you will manually examine the rendered results on the website to verify quality and identify any adjustments needed

+The analysis data provides the foundation for automated configuration generation - it identifies patterns, but the actual review and refinement happens post-deployment when you can see the actual rendered output.

 ## Next Steps

 After completing Phase 1:
-1. Review the analysis report
+1. Review the analysis report to understand the scope of work
-2. Identify models needing manual review
-3. Note common patterns and issues
+2. Note common patterns and issues (these will inform the implementation)
-4. Proceed to Phase 2: Renderer Architecture Design
+3. Proceed to Phase 2: Renderer Architecture Design

+**Implementation Workflow:**
+- The AI assistant will implement the model-specific rendering features using best practices
+- Configurations will be generated based on the analysis data
+- After deployment, you will manually review the rendered results on the website
+- Any necessary adjustments will be made based on your review

 For detailed documentation, see:
 - `/docs/features/MODEL_SPECIFIC_RENDERING.md` - Full implementation guide